Market-Connections Professional Resume Writing Services

 ANSWER

 If you’ve already started working at Company A, this puts you in an uncomfortable position.
-Your current employer has invested time and money in the hiring process, and has put resources towards training you and getting you up to speed with the company.
-So don’t make the decision to leave lightly.
+Your current employer has invested time and money in the hiring process and has put resources towards training you and getting you up to speed with the company.
+So, don’t decide to leave lightly.
 Again, assess the pros and cons of both positions.
 It's important to know how to evaluate a job offer.

 QUESTION